Change of the congruence canonical form of 2-by-2 and 3-by-3 matrices under perturbations and bundles of matrices under congruence: Proof of the theorems

-(b) The union of the congruence classes that correspond to the vertices $5_{\lambda}$ (respectively, $11_{\mu}$) in \eqref{g3} is a bundle, which is represented by the vertex $5$ (respectively, $11$) in \eqref{g4}.
-The congruence classes that correspond to the other vertices of \eqref{g3} are bundles.
-In view of the graph \eqref{g3}, it remains to verify that each arrow with the vertex $5$ or $11$ in \eqref{g4} is correct and that we did not omit any arrow with these vertices.
+(b) The vertices of graph \eqref{g4} represent the congruence bundles of $3\times 3$ matrices, which are described in Theorem \ref{theorm}.
+Taking the structure of the graph $G_3$ in \eqref{g3} into account, it remains to verify that each arrow with the vertex $\{[\lambda ]^20\}_{\lambda\ne\pm 1}$ or $\{[\mu ]^21\}_{\mu \ne\pm 1}$ in \eqref{g4} is correct and that we did not omit any arrow with these vertices.